MarcelWalk/StatiqBlog/input/posts/review-elgato-wave.md

 ---
-title: Elgato Wave:1 - Should You Buy It?
+Title: Elgato Wave:1 - Should You Buy It?
-description:
+Description:
   Since I have tested the Yeti microphone from Blue and wasn't really satisfied with the results, I was very curious if the Wave 1 could deliver better results.
 And let me tell you it did!
-date: 2021-02-02
+Published: 2021-02-02
-author:
-  name: "Marcel Walk"
+Author: "Marcel Walk"
-linktitle: review elgato wave
-type:
-- post
-- posts
-tags:
+Tags:
 - Gear
+- Streaming
 ---

 ## Intro